USU-Online Student Handbook

 For financial aid information, application deadlines, and types of financial aid please contact the USU Financial Aid Office at 435-797-1073 or visit the financial aid website.
 It is suggested students apply early for financial aid because of complex federal requirements.
 It can take up to three months to process an accurate application.
 To be eligible for financial aid, student must be fully admitted to USU.

 Online courses are conducted in an online system called Canvas.
+You will need regular access to a personal computer to access the course online.
 Courses are designed for students to submit assignments online and interact with their instructors and classmates via email and online discussions.
 Most courses follow the academic calendar.
 On the first day of the course, as listed on your schedule, you should log in to Canvas to become familiar with the course structure and requirements.
 If the course link does not appear in Canvas on the day when your course should start, contact your instructor.

 For full semester course, you should plan to spend 3 hours a week on coursework for every 1 course credit.
 For a 7 week course, you should plan to spend 6 hours a week for every 1 course credit.